zozonteq/ottotak.github.io/README.md

 # ZozonTeq.github.io
 # overview
-This is the homepage about me. some page do not finish to create.
+This is the Profile page about me.
 # url
 https://zozonteq.github.io